This NQ Business with IT course covers a broad range of business, accounting and IT skills sought after by employers.

 Jobs and further study

-- HND Business HND Adminsitration and IT at all three campuses.
+- HND Business HND Administration and IT.
 If you wish to progress onto HND you should gain a high grade in your internal exam, pass all units as well as having an exemplary academic reference

-- HND Accounting at Langside and Anniesland campuses.
+- HND Accounting.
 If you wish to progress onto HND you should gain a high grade in your exam, pass all units as well as having an exemplary academic reference

 Making an application